Quasi-T\"oplitz functions in KAM theorem: Introduction

-The existence of quasi--periodic solutions for equation \eqref{equ} (as well as for the non--linear wave equation) was first proved by Bourgain, see \cite{B3} and \cite{B4}, by applying a combination of Lyapunov-Schmidt reduction and Nash--Moser generalized implicit function theorem, in order to solve the small divisor problem.
+The existence of quasi--periodic solutions for equation \eqref{equ} (as well as for the non--linear wave equation) was first proved by Bourgain, see \cite{B3} and \cite{B4}, by applying a combination of Lyapunov-Schmidt reduction and Nash--Moser generalized implicit function theorem in order to solve the small divisor problem.
 This method is very flexible and may be effectively applied in various contexts, for instance in the case where $f(y)$ has only finite regularity, see \cite{BB1} and \cite{BB2}.
-As a drawback this method only establishes existence of the solutions but not the existence of a stable normal form close to them.
-In order to achieve this stronger result it is natural to extend to \eqref{equ} on $\T^d$ by now classical KAM techniques, which were developed to study equation \eqref{equ} with Dirichlet boundary conditions on the segment $[0,\pi]$.
+As a drawback this method only establishes existence of the solutions but does not give information on the linear stability.
+In order to achieve this stronger result it is natural to extend to \eqref{equ} the, by now classical, KAM techniques which were developed to study equation \eqref{equ} with Dirichlet boundary conditions on the segment $[0,\pi]$.
 A fundamental hypothesis in the aforementioned algorithms is that the eigenvalues $\Omega_n$ are simple, and this is clearly not satisfied already in the case of equation \eqref{equ} on $\T^1$, where the eigenvalues are double.
-We mention that this hypothesis was weakened for the non--linear wave equation in \cite{CY} by only requiring that the eigenvalues have finite and uniformly bounded multiplicity.
+We mention that this hypothesis was weakened for the non--linear wave equation by Chierchia and You in \cite{CY}, by only requiring that the eigenvalues have finite and uniformly bounded multiplicity.
 Their method however does not extend trivially to the NLS on $\T^1$ and surely may not be applied to the NLS in higher dimension, where the multiplicity of $\Ome_n$ is of order $\Ome_n^{(d-1)/2}$.
 The first result on KAM theory on the torus $\T^d$ was given in \cite{GY3} for the {\em non--local} NLS:

-where $\Psi_s$ is a linear operator, diagonal in the Fourier basis and such that $\Psi_s(\phi_n)= |n|^{-2s} \phi_n $ for some $s>0$.
+where $\Psi_s$ is a linear operator, diagonal in the Fourier basis and such that $\Psi_s(e^{\ii\langle n,x\rangle})= |n|^{-2s} e^{\ii\langle n,x\rangle} $ for some $s>0$.
 The key points of that paper are: 1. the use of the conservation of the total momentum to avoid the problems arising from the multiplicity of the $\Ome_n$ and 2. the fact that the presence of the non--local operator $\Psi_s$ simplifies the proof of the {\em Melnikov non--resonance conditions} throughout the KAM algorithm.
+As we mentioned before the more complicated problem of a KAM algorithm for the local NLS without momentum conservation was solved by Eliasson and Kuksin in \cite{EK}.

 Let us briefly describe the general strategy in the KAM algorithm for equation \eqref{equ}.